yulin-0525/spatial_sentiment_analysis_twitterdata/README.md

 ## II.
 Sentiment Analysis of Twitter Engagement
 1. **Background**

+    Polarization has been a growing topic in the last few years.
+Social media is a platform for discussion but seen as a driver for polarization.
+People on social media could often engage in lengthy debate with strongly opposed opinions.

+    Besides being a driver for debate, social media also functions to connect people.
+A deeper understanding about interaction between people on the social media can be insightful for mitigating polarization.

+    To narrow down, this project will focus on spatial sentiment analysis and answer the following questions:

+- Is there a difference in the reaction patterns of users who are geographically close compared to those who are far away from the tweeter?

+- Is there a tendency towards positive or negative conversations depending on the closeness of people?

 2. **Methodology and Data Source**

+    The workflow below is for the whole project made by Tom.
+It includes data acquisition, preprocessing and sentiment, spatial analysis.
+Visit our [story map](https://storymaps.arcgis.com/stories/ffc11d7f630d4eed801a5e8b12742766) to see more operational details.

 ![method](https://user-images.githubusercontent.com/131768624/235584774-ba7f1538-c142-44b4-8740-a9343355e83c.jpg)

+    Apart from this, a separated workflow was made to represent my learning process.

 3. **Implementation**

+    The details of implementation are included in the Jupter notebook which could be found in the repository.

 4. **Results**
 5. **Conclusions**
 ## III.
 Reflection